radareorg/radare2/doc/esil.md

-ESIL
+# ESIL
-====

 ESIL stands for 'Evaluable Strings Intermediate Language'.
-It aims to describe a Forth-like representation for every opcode.
-Those representations can be evaluated in order to emulate code.
+It is used to describe in a Forth-like syntax the behaviour of every opcode.

+These strings can be evaluated in order to emulate code.

 Each element of an esil expression is separated by a comma.
 The VM can be described as this:

     while ((word=haveCommand())) {
       if (word.isKeyword()) {